KelvinLi2020/P_wiki/Hello-program.md

 }
 ```
 The `Hello` machine starts by creating a timer with the `CreatetTimer` function declared in the `Timer` machine below.
 The address of the `Hello` machine is passed to the `Timer` machine as the parameter `this` to the `CreateTimer` function.
 The `CreateTimer` function returns an address of the `Timer` machine created, which is stored in the variable `timer` of type `TimerPtr`.
 The `TimerPtr` type is declared in the `Timer` machine as an alias of the `machine` type.
 The  `Hello` machine then moves into the `GetInput` state.
-In that state, `Continue` function (declared below) returns a non-deterministic value of type `bool` (either `true` or `false`), which is assigned to the variable `b`.
+In that state, `Continue` function (see below) returns a non-deterministic value of type `bool` (either `true` or `false`), which is assigned to the variable `b`.
 The non-deterministic value is denoted in P by the `$` symbol.
 Depending on the value of `b`, the machine either goes into the `PrintHello` state, or into the `Stop` state.
-In the `PrintHello` state, the timer is started, by calling the `StartTimer` function (declared in the `Timer` machine), which has two parameters: timer machine address and timer interval.
+In the `PrintHello` state, the timer is started by calling the `StartTimer` function (declared in the `Timer` machine, see below), which has two parameters: timer machine address and timer interval.
 Upon receiving the `TIMEOUT` event (declared in the `Timer` machine), the `Hello` machine prints "Hello" and goes back into the `GetInput` state.
 Here, the construct `on TIMEOUT goto GetInput with { print "Hello\n"; }` is an example of a `goto` statement with an attached code block, which is executed before transitioning to the destination state.
 The `Stop` state is a deadlock state; see the declaration of the `StopProgram` function below.

 ## `Timer` machine

 The `Timer` machine represents an abstraction of a basic OS timer.
+For more details on the `receives` and `sends` annotations, see section "Modules" of the Tutorial.

 ```
 // Timer.p